aal89/broadcast-address/README.md

 # broadcast-address

-Consice and correct way to calculate the broadcast address for a particular network interface.
+Concise and correct way to calculate the broadcast address for a particular network interface.
 You can calculate the broadcast address by doing a bitwise OR over the bit complements of the subnet mask and the selected IP address.

 ## Install